-So today on the occasion of Id i will share a very unique and mouthwatering recipe of making Kimami sewai which you all will definitely love.
+So today on the occasion of Eid i will share a very unique and mouthwatering recipe of making Kimami sewai which you all

-So Happy Id and a happy and tasty sewai making to all of you.
+So Happy Eid and a happy and tasty sewai making to all of you.

 Sewai - 1/2 kg

 Mawa - 250 g